Equal Opportunity and Community Inclusion

 Priorities

-• 2.1: Transition to adulthood.
-Intervene on behalf of transition-aged students with disabilities to obtain appropriate transition services from their school district, and to secure reasonable accommodations in post-secondary settings.
+• Transition to adulthood.
+Intervene on behalf of students with disabilities to obtain appropriate transition services from their school district and to secure reasonable accommodations in post-secondary settings.

-• 2.2: Supported Decision Making.
-Advocate for the statewide implementation of Supported Decision Making (SDM) as an alternative to guardianship and provide education on the use of SDM as an alternative to guardianship.
+• Supported Decision-Making.
+Advocate for the increased use of Supported Decision Making (SDM) and other alternatives to guardianship and provide education on the use of SDM as an alternative to guardianship.

 Strategic Objective